Category: GREEK DIASPORA

 Engaging Greek Diaspora to Highlight Greek Talent & Entrepreneurship

-ΓενικάAt least 300,000 Greeks have abandoned their country during the last seven years of recession.
+At least 300,000 Greeks have abandoned their country during the last seven years of recession.
 Adding up to the thousands of well-educated and multilingual Greek expats that left before the crisis broke out, they are part of an unprecedented global mobility of skilled employees and entrepreneurs.
-What binds these people together is a collective identity, which can only be revealed and redefined within the context of an all-embracing community.
+What binds these people together is a collective identity,…

 • New Greek Diaspora: The Changing Face of Emigration